 Staying Current – information about using tools such as table of content alerts, citation alerts and saved search alerts to keep you informed about the newest developments in your field or on topics of interest.

 Citing – information about managing citations using EndNote, Zotero and Mendeley.

 Managing – information about research data management and how graduate students can safely and effectively back up and store their research data in accordance with the Canadian Tri-Council Funding agencies and the University of Lethbridge.

 Services for Graduate Students – information for graduate students about everything from borrowing privileges to fine payment to locating computers or study spaces in the library.

 The THRIVE Professional Skills Program for Graduate Students aims to help graduate students develop competencies across the graduate student lifecycle that promote academic success and complement the graduate program curriculum.
 These competencies, which include teaching, research, career, personal and professional skills, will help students acquire transferable skills, gain a competitive advantage in the job marketplace, enrich their professional employability, find success in their careers and ultimately contribute positively to their community and society.

 Teaching Centre - Upcoming Events - Information about upcoming workshops, lectures or other events that may enhance or improve your experience as a graduate student.

-University of Lethbridge Graduate Students Association (ULGSA) - Collective Agreement - The agreement between the Governors of the University of Lethbridge ("the Board") and the Graduate Students Association of the University of Lethbridge ("GSA").
-Contains information about collective bargaining, health and safety, dispute resolution and much more.
+University of Lethbridge Graduate Students Association (ULGSA) - Information about ULGSA Council, events, the Collective Agreement between the Governors of the University of Lethbridge and ULGSA, and much more.